peterthehammer1/eyecare/README.md

 1. **Built for Eyecare**: Designed specifically for ophthalmologists and optometrists
 2. **AI-First Approach**: Every feature powered by advanced AI
-3. **Voice Revolution**: Natural conversation handling with Retell AI
+3. **Voice Revolution**: Natural conversation handling with Nucleus AI
 4. **Revenue Focused**: Proven to increase revenue by 30%
 5. **Efficiency Gains**: Reduce administrative work by 70%
 6. **Patient Satisfaction**: Improve satisfaction scores by 40%